boldingd/EclipsePhaseContent/Characters.md

 In any case, another vital service the Padre provides is access to the subtle, unofficial chain of religious leaders and movements operating in the solar system — most prominently in the Jovian Republic, in the Muslim communities of Mars, and the Buddhist and Taoist communities on Luna.
 (Some informally refer to this as "religion-net".)

-> **anarcat**: Doesn't the fact that a bunch of wildly different religions all clustered into a peer-group kind of suggest that they're fungible in a way that suggests they're not real?
+> **anarcat**: Doesn't the fact that a bunch of wildly different religions all clustered into a peer-group kind of indicate that they're fungible in a way that suggests they're not real?
 >
 > **Gunslinger#MONOLITH**: Fuck, I thought Richard Dawkins was dead.
 >